AMS-MRC-disc-math-bio/pmfe/README.md

 ### Installing
 You may elect to install the project code so that you can run it from any directory.
-To do so, simply run `sudo make install` from the `iB4e-GTFold-parametrizer` directory.
+To do so, simply run `sudo make install` from the `pmfe` directory.

 To undo this process, run `sudo make uninstall`.